About Creators Wanted

 Creators Wanted is the manufacturing industry’s largest campaign to build the workforce of tomorrow.
-The campaign is a joint effort of the National Association of Manufacturers and The Manufacturing Institute, the 501(c)(3) workforce development and education partner of the NAM.
+The campaign is a joint effort of the National Association of Manufacturers and The Manufacturing Institute, the 501(c)(3) workforce development and education affiliate of the NAM.

 By 2025, Creators Wanted Will:

 Parent, teacher and student-endorsed traveling immersive experience, featuring manufacturing exhibits, demos, hands-on activities, mentorship and education and job resources to inspire, educate and empower a new generation of creators in the United States.

 The Manufacturing Institute is a trusted adviser to manufacturers, equipping them with resources necessary to solve the industry’s toughest challenges to recruit, retain and train the workforce of the future.
 The Manufacturing Institute has specialized and fully functional programs focusing on students, women, veterans, workers and underrepresented communities.

 Using the rallying opportunity of Creators Wanted Tour stops and the latest cutting-edge political campaign tactics, the campaign has amassed a significant network of students and career mentors who are regularly engaged through the use of online resources, including “Creators Connect,” to sustain the effect of Creators Wanted in communities nationwide.
 Creators Connect, powered by FactoryFix, is the industry’s first online resource hub of education, training and jobs opportunities.

 In less than two years, the campaign’s online email network has grown to more than 1.5 million students and career mentors.